-- •Discover how institutional leadership obtains, communicates, and incorporates policy matters into their work, which are research related, occurring nationally, within their state, and locally - •Explore the role of the institutional leadership in engaging other senior-level institutional officials in thoughtful discussions that assist institutions in incorporating external policy decisions into the research enterprise - Learn what national organizations do to engage institutional leadership in order to garner feedback and respond to governmental policies or practices

-Target Audience(s): Research Program Leadership and Institutional Officials
+• Discover how institutional leadership obtains, communicates, and incorporates policy matters into their work, which are research related, occurring nationally, within their state, and locally Explore the role of the institutional leadership in engaging other senior-level institutional officials in thoughtful discussions that assist institutions in incorporating external policy decisions into the research enterprise Learn what national organizations do to engage institutional leadership in order to garner feedback and respond to governmental policies or practices Target Audience(s): Research Program Leadership and Institutional Officials

-4:45-6:00 PM ET Networking Reception in the Exhibit Hall ] ((• 4:45-6:00 PM ET Meet and Greet With the Supporters and Exhibitors ] } 4:45-6:00 PM ET View the PRIMR23 Poster Abstracts ] } 4:45-6:00 PM ET Federal Agency, Accrediting Body, CIP/CPIA Council Office Hours
+4:45-6:00 PM ET Welcome Reception in the Exhibit Hall Sponsored by Advarra Join fellow attendees for networking, music, light bites, and drinks in the Exhibit Hall.
+Each attendee receives one drink ticket per person.PRIM&R thanks Advarra for their support of this reception.
+D)) 😵 4:45-6:00 PM ET Meet and Greet With the Supporters and Exhibitors 4:45-6:00 PM ET View the PRIMR23 Poster Abstracts